 How to Care for Polyester Fabrics

-However, most items will need to be washed after each wear, and it is important to do so to extend the life of the fabric properly.
+As polyester is quite resilient, it can withstand day-to-day wear exceptionally well.
+However, most items will need to be washed after each wear to extend the life of the fabric properly.

 Polyester can shrink when it comes in contact with heat, including the hot water cycle in the washing machine, ironing, and in some dryer cycles.
 Review the tag on the clothing for specific care instructions.

-- Use an all-purpose detergent and fabric softener, if necessary, to reduce static cling
+- Use an all-purpose detergent and fabric softener, if necessary, to reduce static cling.

-- Press polyester fabrics at a moderate temperature or use steam
+- Press polyester fabrics at a moderate temperature or use steam.

 Questions About Polyester?